ymirapp/forum/README.md

 A place to ask questions, get help, or share what you've built with Ymir.

-Head over to the issues to get involved:
+Head over to the discussion section to get involved:

 [Discuss Ymir][2]